 - For a more thorough cleaning, use a hardwood floor cleaner.
-Neve use harsh chemicals or detergents, bleach, ammonia-based cleaners, wax-based products, oil soap or acidic materials such as vinegar.
+Never use harsh chemicals or detergents, bleach, ammonia-based cleaners, wax-based products, oil soap, or acidic materials such as vinegar.

 - Always affix felt tips to the bottom of your furniture legs and never slide heavy furniture or appliances across your floors.

 - If you have pets, keep their nails trimmed.

 - Use drapes, curtains, and shades to limit the amount of direct sunlight (UV light) that hits your floors (Do hardwood and bamboo floors fade from sunlight exposure?).

 - Use humidifiers and dehumidifiers to maintain an optimum level of humidity between 40% and 60%.